360$^\circ$ High-Resolution Depth Estimation via Uncertainty-aware Structural Knowledge Transfer: Method

 \subsection{Scene Structural Knowledge Transfer (SSKT)}

-After extracting structural knowledge from the ODI SR task, we propose the SSKT module with two components to transfer the extracted knowledge to the HR depth estimation task.
+After extracting structural knowledge from the ODI SR task, we propose the SSKT module with two components to transfer the extracted knowledge to the HR depth estimation task, as shown in Fig.~\ref{fig:framework}.
 Buttressed by the learned interpolation weights of CIIF, we share the parameters $g_{\theta}$ of CIIF between the two tasks.
-Besides, we propose the feature distillation (FD) loss to further utilize the scene structural knowledge contained in the features of the ODI SR task.
+This is because we think the learnable interpolation weights capture the relationships between pixels and thus represent the structural knowledge in both images and depth maps.
+Besides, to supplement high-resolution detailed features to the HR depth estimation task, we propose the feature distillation (FD) loss to transfer the scene structural knowledge from the ODI SR task, as shown in Fig.~\ref{fig:fdloss}.
 The detail of the CIIF sharing strategy and FD loss is introduced in the following part.

 \textbf{CIIF sharing strategy:} The CIIF consists of the MLPs and is designed to predict the neural interpolation weights.
 As the interpolation weights for feature up-sampling can capture the correlations among neighboring pixel features, which can represent the scene structural knowledge.
 Therefore, it is reasonable to share the parameters $g_{\theta}$ of CIIF between the two tasks for structural knowledge transfer.
-We do not consider sharing the parameters $g_{\beta}$, mainly because it additionally learns textural knowledge that will influence the performance of the HR depth estimation task (See Tab.~\ref{table:ablation-share}).
-Also, we design to directly share the parameters, instead of asynchronous methods to approximate the parameters of CIIFs.
+We do not consider sharing the parameters $g_{\rho}$, mainly because it additionally learns textural knowledge that will influence the performance of the HR depth estimation task (See Tab.~\ref{table:ablation-share}).
+Also, we design to directly share the parameters, instead of asynchronous methods~\cite{he2020momentum} to approximate the parameters of CIIFs.
 The reason is that the HR depth estimation task is in a weakly-supervised manner, where the structural details are scarcely possible to be recovered, while the ODI SR task can be fully-supervised to provide rich and fine scene structural details (See Tab.~\ref{table:ablation-interpolation}).
 Therefore, directly sharing parameters of CIIF between the two tasks is more effective for structural knowledge transfer.